SEO operations

 • Attach likely technical causes and affected templates.

-• Escalate severe cases to engineering or SEO owners immediately.
+• Escalate severe cases to engineering immediately.

-Opportunity detection from query and page shifts
+Opportunity detection from query shifts

 Automate SEO reporting without losing insight quality